All Episodes

 I don't know.

-Yeah, he's he's in he's into all the reptilian stuff.
+Yeah, he's into all the reptilian stuff.

-And Ted Heath, who was prime minister of the United Kingdom um of Great Britain, uh, you know, serial pedophile, probably a child murderer, X, Y, and Z. David Icke had the balls to be a singular lone voice in the wilderness shouting about that, and he was ultimately proven right about it, among other things.
+And Ted Heath, who was prime minister of the United Kingdom of Great Britain, serial pedophile, probably a child murderer, X, Y, and Z. David Icke had the balls to be a singular lone voice in the wilderness shouting about that.

-He talked about Jimmy Saville, who's a record breaking pedophile.
+He talked about Jimmy Saville, who's a record-breaking pedophile.

-Um, so Ike has always had the balls to talk about.
+So Ike has always had the balls to talk about.

-Yeah, he's he's beyond the Guinness book.
+Yeah, he's beyond the Guinness book.

-I'd have to find it.
+I'd have to find it in its memory hold.

-Yeah, it's just X, Y, and Z, all the same shit they say about Ryan Dawson.
+find it for you but he said what they what they delete it for just like like a slander or libel just like yeah it's just making accusations Yeah, it's just X, Y, and Z, all the same shit they say about Ryan Dawson.

-So that's really been the the point of Jackman Radio, why I have the podcast and why I've had on the various guests that I've had on.
+So that's really been the point of Jackman Radio, why I have the podcast and why I've had on the various guests that I've had on.

-It's just a lot of fun, and I enjoy doing it, and people have really enjoyed listening.
+It's just a lot of fun and I enjoy doing it and people have really enjoyed listening.

 Yeah, well, that's awesome.

-But I hang out with like libertarians almost more than anything, and I'm not really a libertarian.
+But I hang out with like libertarians almost more than anything.

-I believe like in more government than libertarians, but I'm close, and I'm much closer to a libertarian than I am probably a Republican.
+I believe like in more government than libertarians, but I'm close and I'm much closer to a libertarian than I am probably a Republican.

-Yeah, well, I think the big picture stuff, most Americans are on board, but what happens is there's just so much gasoline put on these stupid cultural issues and um shit that doesn't ultimately matter and and divides us and distracts us,
+But what happens is there's just so much gasoline put on these stupid cultural issues and shit that doesn't ultimately matter and divides us and distracts us, angers us, and keeps us, you know, taking our eye off the prize, which is that not only our country, but our world is run by gangsters and by criminals.

 There's a set of laws for the super wealthy and the elite, and then there's the rest of us.